mohammadfalahat/azure-devops-pipeline-repo-generator/README.md

 ### Prerequisites

 - Node.js 18+ (for `npm` and `tfx-cli`).
-- Run `npm install` to pull the bundled Azure DevOps SDK (`vss-web-extension-sdk`).
-The manifest packages `node_modules/vss-web-extension-sdk/lib` under `dist/lib`, so the SDK ships with the VSIX instead of relying on server-internal URLs.
+- Optional: run `npm install` to pull the Azure DevOps SDK (`vss-web-extension-sdk`) into `node_modules/vss-web-extension-sdk/lib`, then copy it to `dist/lib` if you want to bundle the SDK with the VSIX for fully offline deployments.
+If you skip this step, the extension automatically loads the platform-hosted SDK from `/_content/MS.VSS.SDK/scripts/VSS.SDK.min.js` at runtime.
 - A publisher ID and display name to embed in `vss-extension.json` (`publisher` and `name` fields).
 For on-premises servers you can use any unique publisher ID (it is not tied to the public marketplace).
 - An icon at `dist/images/icon.svg` (a 128x128 SVG) if you want to replace the placeholder.